zoeskan/MCB185/ILLEGAL.md

 have some of the advanced Python features.
 Using a reduced version of the language means you learn more general principles.

 Q: Why do we have to use tabs instead of spaces?
-They Python style guide specifically says "spaces are the preferred indentation method".
+The Python style guide specifically says "spaces are the preferred indentation method".

 A: To prevent copy-pasting code.
 Copy-paste (1) prevents you from memorizing